Accreditation of prior learning

 - a form of assessment, including assessments and examinations set for relevant approved modules devised to meet the specific requirements of a programme or award.

 Credit, but not a mark, may be awarded if your experience can be matched against the learning outcomes of a module or group of modules through supporting evidence, or through university assessment procedures.
 The module outcome will be pass or fail.

 There are some restrictions on the amount of recognised prior learning that can contribute to a UWE Bristol award.
-This is set out in Section A (Part E) of the UWE Bristol Academic Regulations.
+This is set out in Volume 1 (Part E) of the UWE Bristol Academic Regulations.

 Transferring university or college

 If you decide to transfer to another higher education provider to continue your studies, they may be able to accredit learning achieved at UWE Bristol.
 You should check their regulations for guidance.